HassanChaabawi/reactjs-diary-web-app/README.md

-A diary web app created with reactjs and redux persist from a youtube tutorial: https://youtu.be/KGEpXNf5NDs
+A diary web app created with reactjs and redux persist from a skillshare tutorial: https://www.skillshare.com/r/user/hassanchaabawi

 1 - run "npm install"